 If you are more concerned about budget than time, check out the Sobu or Keisei line regular trains heading to Tokyo.
-Under ¥500, these are going to be your cheapest option, but beware: a trip can take up to three hours one way.
+These are going to be your cheapest option, but beware: a trip can take up to three hours one way.
 For faster train options, your best choice is to go with the Keisei Skyliner or Narita Express.

 Spacious, well designed, and arriving in Tokyo in less than 40 minutes, Keisei Skyliner is our recommendation.